quantsingularity/QuantumBallot/documentation/README.md

 6. **Developer Guide**: Guidelines for developers working on the project
 7. **Deployment Guide**: Instructions for deploying the application to production environments

-## About Chainocracy
+## About QuantumBallot

-Chainocracy is a comprehensive blockchain-based voting system designed to provide secure, transparent, and verifiable elections.
+QuantumBallot is a comprehensive blockchain-based voting system designed to provide secure, transparent, and verifiable elections.
 The system leverages blockchain technology to ensure the integrity and immutability of votes, while providing a user-friendly experience for both election administrators and voters.

 The project consists of three main components: